 All of this is cut together as if it’s continuous action.
-No fun jump cuts that show time passing because the food and drink change.
-Nope, it’s just straight up totally flawed filmmaking/editing.
+No fun jump cuts that show time passing because of the food and drink change.
+Nope, it’s just straight-up totally flawed filmmaking/editing.
 Ouch.

 The ultimate point of all filmmaking rules is to maintain the illusion of continuous action i.e. continuity.

 Beyond that, your choices will come from the style and theme of the film and how you want to tell the story